'65 cents a week': Victims of crime owed more than $35m in unpaid reparations over three years

 "This is what's happening in the EU and it would make a huge difference to victims in New Zealand.
 If we are sincere about putting victims at the heart of our justice system, we should be looking at this too."

-Newly appointed Justice Minister Kiritapu Allan did not respond to questions.
+Newly appointed Justice Minister Kiritapu Allan said the ministry was committed to ensuring fines and reparation remained credible sanctions in New Zealand.

 Opposition Justice spokesman Paul Goldsmith said poor enforcement of reparations payments was part of a wider failure across the justice system and was also symptomatic of a wider neglect of victims of crime.